Roasted green beans with Parmesan and basil are crispy and so flavorful. Turn a few ordinary ingredients into an extra special side dish.

 Why you’ll love it: This is such a yummy way to make green beans!
+A little effort yields a big reward.

 How long it takes: 20 minutes